using The DJ in a BOX from MediaMoments.com

 When using the DJ Train, the format is normally decided in advance, which limits what’s visible in the variety of musical genre’s (Top 40, Dance, Rock, Country, Big Band, etc.) This can be adapted to include background, Christmas or other holiday music, etc. The format also comes into play when the DJ Train runs out of songs to play that were put in by the public.
 In this case either the Announcer/DJ or the DJ Train computer will select songs based on the format.
 The format can also limit the number of slow (and/or almost slow) songs that can be played per hour, how many songs of a specific artist can be played (total and per hour,) and such things.

 One suggestion we make, when having a multi-generation event (like a Wedding Reception, office party or picnic) where the guests will be doing an RSVP, is to send out a "choose your favorite songs" ballot with the invitation (and/or by snail mail/email later) This information can also be used for a countdown at some time during the event of the group's favorite songs.
 It also should give an idea of how to set the format for the event, and allow for the procurement of some songs if needed.
 It doesn’t limit the Announcer, DJ or DJ Train to those songs requested in advance, just gives us the ability to tailor the music to your event.

 Songs form is available to you and your guests, so you can add a reference

 (We can also give you an event code which lets us know they're going to your event, and we make sure and have what they ask for.)

-Send us an email for more information on how to get The DJ Train at your next event.
+Or send us an email for more information on how to get The DJ Train at your next event.
 Or, give us a call at 937-867-3433.